5. Saving the data

 Note

 When the Action runs, it saves the data files to GitHub.
-The next time you want to make modifications to your code in the repository, you need to first pull the most recent changes from the remote branch on GitHub to your computer, before committing and pushing anymore changes.
+The next time you want to make modifications to your code in the repository, you’ll first need to pull the most recent changes from the remote branch on GitHub to your computer before committing and pushing any more changes.

 Use the git fetch and git pull commands from the command line.